rancher/dashboard/docusaurus/docs/extensions/api/nav/routing.md

 export default routes;
 ```

-> Note: Noticed that we didn't need to define the parameter `resource` under `meta`?
-Since it a wildcarded parameter on the path and it's not mandatory like `cluster` for a top-level product, we don't need to define it on the routes definition.
+> Note: Notice that we didn't need to define the parameter `resource` under `meta`?
+Since it is a wildcard parameter on the path and it's not mandatory like `cluster` for a top-level product, we don't need to define it on the routes definition.

 On the above routes definition for `YOUR_K8S_RESOURCE_NAME` the user will get the default list view automatically wired in to display the list of `YOUR_K8S_RESOURCE_NAME` instances (`${ YOUR_PRODUCT_NAME }-c-cluster-resource`).